toptal0212/cube-ecommerce/README.md

   - Card number - `4242 4242 4242 4224`
   - MM/YY - `04/24`
   - CVC - `424`
-  - All other parameters have `anything` as their value to have a valid checkout
+  - All other parameters can have `anything` as their value to have a valid checkout

 ## 🥞 Tech stack